-Pre-submission conference will be held virtually on November 18, 2021.
-Proposers are invited to attend this optional conference scheduled on Thursday, November 18th at 5:00p.m.
-To attend this meeting, join at https://srcityorg.zoom.us/j/81637054445?pwd=R1VMZzRJL0NmWndIM3E5M0pTVDZwZz09.
+Pre-submission conference will be held virtually on November 19, 2021.
+Proposers are invited to attend this optional conference scheduled on Friday, November 19th at 5:00p.m.
+To attend this meeting, join at https://srcity-org.zoom.us/j/81637054445?pwd=R1VMZzRJL0NmWndIM3E5M0pTVDZwZz09.
 To call in by phone, dial +16692192599; meeting ID: 816 3705 4445 #.

-A recording of the clarifications raised in the pre-submission conference will be posted to the City's PlanetBids page.
+A recording of the clarifications raised in the pre-submission conference will be posted to the City's homeless services RFP website and the City's PlanetBids page.
 Proposers are required to submit all questions related to the RFP through PlanetBids by 1:00p.m. on November 24th, 2021.
-Answers to timely submitted questions will also be posted to the City's PlanetBids page in accordance with the Schedule set forth above.
+Answers to timely submitted questions will also be posted to the City's homeless services RFP website and the City's PlanetBids page in accordance with the Schedule set forth above.